-Exercise 2.18: Data Element Selections vs. Spatial Selections
+Exercise 2.19: Data Element Selections vs. Spatial Selections

 - 1. If you do not already have it loaded from the previous exercise, open the file can.ex2, load all variables, (see Exercise 2.16). - 2.
-Make a selection using the Select Cells Through tool. - 3.
+Make a selection using the Select Cells Through 💓 tool. - 3.
+If it is not already visible, show the selection inspector with $View \rightarrow Selection$ Inspector.
+You may need to dock the selection inspector elsewhere to see its widgets well. - 4.
 Click on the Show Frustum checkbox in the Selection Inspector and rotate the 3D view.

-- 4. Play ▶ the animation a bit.
-Notice that the region remains fixed and the selection changes based on what cells move in or out of the region. - 5.
-If it is not already visible, show the selection inspector with $View \rightarrow Selection$ Inspector.
-You may need to dock the selection inspector elsewhere to see its widgets well. - 6.
-Change the Selection Type to IDs.

-7. Play ▶ again.
+- 5. Play be the animation a bit.
+Notice that the region remains fixed and the selection changes based on what cells move in or out of the region. - 6.
+Change the Selection Type to IDs in the Selection Inspector. - 7.
+Play again.
 Notice that the cells selected are fixed regardless of position.

 In summary, a spatial selection (created with one of the select through tools) will re-perform the selection at each time step as elements move in and out of the selected region.
-In an ID selection, the points or cells selected are fixed and will be followed as they move through an animation.
+Likewise, other queries such as field range queries will also reexecute as the data changes.
+In contrast, in an ID selection, the points or cells selected are fixed and will be followed as they move through an animation.

-The spreadsheet view is an important tool to use in combination with selections and drill down.
+The spreadsheet view is an important tool to use in combination with selections and quantitative drill down.
 The spreadsheet view allows you to read the actual values of scalar fields and the selection mechanism will help you identify the values of interest.

-Exercise 2.19: The Spreadsheet View and Selection
+Exercise 2.20: The Spreadsheet View and Selection